owenpb/kitaev_clusters/docs/source/index.rst

 * An overview of the library with reference paper
 * Package structure, requirements, and installation guide
+* Tutorial for spin-1 Kitaev model with single-ion anisotropy on a 12-site lattice
 * API documentation of the **kitaev_clusters** library

 Overview